 Service Animals, Medical Marijuana and Other Fair Housing Issues

-Service Animals, Medical Marijuana and Other Fair Housing IssuesSeptember 18th, 2018 by Karen
+Service Animals, Medical Marijuana and Other Fair Housing IssuesSeptember 18th, 2018

 What do service animals and medical marijuana have to do with fair housing?
 Fair housing laws were designed to prevent landlords and property owners from denying people access to housing, but these laws are constantly evolving.
 Read about these common fair housing issues and how to avoid them.